JonathanWilbur/asn1-d/readme.md

 - [ ] Review by one security firm
 - [ ] Review for HeartBleed-like vulnerabilities
 - [ ] Review of all ASN.1-related CVEs
+- [ ] Review that character-encoded `REAL`s are strictly conformant to ISO 6093

 The following build mechanisms will be implemented: